danielcebrian/catch/mvcReview.md

 ## [Ember](https://github.com/emberjs/ember.js/)

+Other lead contender for new MVC library of choice, designed for large-scale, complex apps

 - designed for complex applications
 - difficult learning curve
 - powerful support for lots of features that may be needed
+- strong model layer